nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/guides/environment-variables.md

 ## How to Use

-It's important to note that NX will only include in the process:

-- default env vars such as: `NODE_ENV`
+It's important to note that NX will only include in the process default and NX prefixed env vars such as: `NODE_ENV` or `NX_CUSTOM_VAR`.
-- any environment variable prefixed with `NX_` such as: `NX_CUSTOM_VAR`

 Defining environment variables can vary between OSes.
 It’s also important to know that this is temporary for the life of the shell session.